masternodes/vps/README.md

 * It's ipv6 enabled, tor/onion will follow
 * This script needs to run as root, the masternodes will and should not!

-# What do i need to do after running this script?
+# How do i install a XXX masternodes with this script?
 **0)** Clone this repository
 ```
 git clone https://github.com/masternodes/vps.git && cd vps